Vice President and Centre Director

-Paul Smith is Vice President of Xerox Innovation Group, the Centre Manager of Xerox Research Centre of Canada, and an Officer of Xerox Canada Inc. He leads the company’s Global Materials Research Centre, which is responsible for advanced materials research and development.
+Paul Smith is Vice President and Centre Manager of the Xerox Research Centre of Canada, the company’s Global Materials Research Centre, which is responsible for advanced materials research and development.

-In partnership with the National Research Council of Canada, Dr. Smith spearheaded the creation of the Canadian Campus for Advanced Materials and Manufacturing – an exciting partnership between government and industry for leading-edge, world-class research and development in the commercialization of Advanced Materials in the field of devices for the Internet of Everything, printed electronics, additive manufacturing, automotive, aerospace and other critical sectors; pioneering an exciting field in the most exciting of times.
+In partnership with the National Research Council of Canada, Dr. Smith helped create the Canadian Campus for Advanced Materials and Manufacturing.
+This is a partnership between government and industry for leading-edge, world-class research and development in the commercialization of Advanced Materials in the field of devices for the Internet of Everything, printed electronics, additive manufacturing, enabling technologies for Industry 4.0; pioneering an exciting field in the most exciting of times.

 Dr. Smith received his PhD in the field of Chemistry from the University of Bath, England in 1991, was an NSERC Fellow from 1995 to 1997, and in 2001 received an MBA from the Rotman School of Management, at the University of Toronto.
-He is the first Chairman of the Canadian Printed Electronics Industry Association, is on the Board of Directors of the Research Innovation and Commercialization Centre, and is also Chair of the Conference Board of Canada Council for Innovation and Commercialization.
-He serves on Canada’s Natural Sciences and Engineering Research Councils’ Committee on Research Partnerships.
+He is the first Chairman of intelliFLEX, served on the board of NGen Canada, and is past chair of the Conference Board of Canada Council for Innovation and Commercialization.
+Paul also serves as Vice Chair of the Chemical Institute of Canada.

-Dr. Smith is now a named inventor on 76 U.S, patents and has 16 publications.
+Dr. Smith is a named inventor on 76 U.S patents and has 16 publications.

 Manager, Human Resources and Operations

-Corina provides leadership and management for all of the human resource programs related to attracting, retaining and developing the research centre employees.
-She ensures the research centre management are able to fulfill their human resource responsibilities and provides counsel and coaching to managers and employees on all human resource policies/programs and procedures.
-She has worked in various functions within the research centre since 1987.
+Corina is aligned with the leadership team to help create and operationalize the Xerox Research Centre of Canada’s strategy by supporting cross-organizational operational projects and initiatives through the various departments including, Library, Environmental Health & Safety, Information Technology, and Facilities.
+She also provides leadership and management for all of the human resource programs related to attracting, retaining and developing employees at the XRCC.
+She ensures management is able to fulfill their human resource responsibilities and provides counsel and coaching to employees on all human resource policies, programs and procedures.